Key Takeaways:

 Mitigating factors: Any mitigating factors presented by the infringer, such as their age, mental capacity, or personal circumstances, may influence the court’s decision on the amount of the fine.

-The imposition of fines serves to emphasise the seriousness of copyright infringement and deter potential infringers from engaging in unauthorised use of copyrighted works.
+The imposition of fines serves to emphasise the seriousness of copyright issues and deter potential infringers from engaging in unauthorised use of copyrighted works.

 3. Enhanced penalties for subsequent offenses